*m*e*n*u | Ingram Autocontrols

 Logic

-Diagrams for The Three Configurations of
+for The Three Configurations of Controls

-All
+All three

 Note that you

-can build systems with number of tracks -- from
+can build systems with number of tracks --

-basic logic.
+same basic logic.

 Fig a - One